|

 Inflation is a make-believe mystery.

 the course.
-The practitioners of the BB hypothesis know the problems.
+The practitioners of the big-bang hypothesis know the problems.

 They know the seriousness and extent.
 And they occasionally express